-Cash flows used in investing activities primarily relate to additions to the properties through capital and leasing expenditures, partially offset by distributions from joint venture investments.
+Cash flows used in investing activities primarily relate to additions to the properties through acquisitions, capital and leasing expenditures, partially offset by distributions from joint venture investments.

-Cash flows from financing activities relate to the repayment of mortgage and distributions paid to unitholders, partially offset by revolver advances.
+Cash flows from financing activities relate to the repayment of mortgage and distributions paid to unitholders, and additional drawdowns on the REIT's revolver for the acquisition of properties during the year, partially offset by funds received from the ATM program.